 What does the ticket price include?

 The ticket price includes admission to the event — two full days of information from our brilliant speakers and connections with the most motivated Smarter Artists on the planet.
 Plus the live recording of the Story Studio Podcast on Sunday night (as part of a mixer with free drinks), a genre meetup on Monday night (with free drinks) and karaoke on Tuesday night (we haven’t confirmed with sponsors Damon, Dan, and Kevin yet, but they might give you free drinks.)

 We’ll have killer amenities like chairs and air.
 Some elbow room, too; the room is large and friggin’ beautiful.
 Coffee and some snacks for breaks.
 We might even have water so you don’t shrivel to the size of a banana chip during the event.
 Oh.
 And there are bathrooms.
 INDOOR ONES, PEOPLE.

-So what does the ticket price not include?
+So what does the ticket price NOT include?

 It does not include use of a helper monkey during the event.
 It does not include skateboarding lessons or a free unicorn tattoo.
-It also does not include meals, parking, travel or lodging expenses, or any add-on workshops.
+It also does not include meals, travel or lodging expenses, or any add-on workshops.

 How do I get to the hotel/around town?